 If you are facing any of these issues, go for these Initial Workarounds.

-2. Try pressing Windows Key+Ctrl+O form your physical keyboard to open On-Screen Keyboard.
+2. Try pressing Windows Key+Ctrl+O to form your physical keyboard to open the On-Screen Keyboard.

-3. Check if any of Windows Update is pending or not.
-Update your Windows, and further check if you are still facing the problem with On-Screen keyboard.
+3. Check if any of the Windows Update is pending or not.
+Update your Windows, and further check if you are still facing the problem with the On-Screen keyboard.

-4. Enable Tablet Mode in your computer.
-Click on “Notification” icon in the Task bar, and then click on “Tablet mode” to enable the Tablet Mode.
+4. Enable Tablet Mode on your computer.
+Click on the “Notification” icon in the Taskbar, and then click on “Tablet Mode” to enable the Tablet Mode.